isogeny-primes/isogeny-primes/README.md

 # Isogeny Primes

-This is the repository for the program **Isogeny Primes** explained in the paper [Explicit sogenies of prime degree over number fields](https://arxiv.org/abs/2101.02673).
+This is the repository for the program **Isogeny Primes** explained in the paper [Explicit isogenies of prime degree over number fields](https://arxiv.org/abs/2101.02673).

 ### What does it do?